 If you are at a -500 calorie deficit Monday to Friday, you’ve burned away 2500 calories of body fat, assuming everything is going as it should.
-But then if you through caution to the wind order and eat a large pizzas from Dominos and take them down (2500 calories in each pizza) after a night of drinking 10 beers (200 calories each), you’ve added an extra 4500 calories at LEAST to Saturday’s calorie count.
+But then if you throw caution to the wind and order and eat large pizzas from Dominos and take them down (2500 calories in each pizza) after a night of drinking 10 beers (200 calories each), you’ve added an extra 4500 calories at LEAST to Saturday’s calorie count.
 Assuming you’ve already eaten breakfast and lunch for 1000 calories, your Saturday net calories is 5500 rather than say the 1800 you need to eat for a -500 calorie deficit.

 That 2700 calories is going to make a huge dent in your weekly caloric deficit goal of 3500 calories a week.
 Considering that from Monday to Friday you burned 2500 calories, that 2700 calorie surplus will put you + 200 calories over bringing you into the red for 200 calories.

 So this one night of pizza and drinking subtracts your previous five days of cutting -500 calories and actually puts you in a positive caloric state!
 If you completed the next day as normal, you’d only have a net loss of -300 calories for the entire week!
-That’s 1/12 of what you were aiming for and the week’s hard earned work is pretty much a write off.
+That’s 1/12 of what you were aiming for and the week’s hard-earned work is pretty much a write-off.